-- Do not enable application failover until NNMi is in an advanced stage of initial discovery.
-For details, see 6.4 Evaluating discovery. - For application failover to function correctly, the active and standby servers must have unrestricted network access to each other.
+• Do not enable application failover until NNMi is in an advanced stage of initial discovery.
+For details, see 6.4 Evaluating discovery.

+- For application failover to function correctly, the active and standby servers must have unrestricted network access to each other.
 Any software that locks files or restricts network access can cause NNMi communication problems.
-Configure these applications to ignore the files and ports used by NNMi.

-- We do not recommend that you set up a firewall between the active and standby servers.
+Configure these applications to ignore the files and ports used by NNMi. - The active server and the standby server must be able use all of the IPv4 addresses of the NIC used for cluster communication to communicate with the other NNMi management server for which application failover is configured.
+If there is any IPv4 address that cannot be used to communicate with the other management server, application failover configuration might fail, or the behavior of a configured application failover environment might become corrupted.
+For details on how to specify the NICs to be used for cluster communication, see 18.3.3 Setting application failover communications. - We do not recommend that you set up a firewall between the active and standby servers.
 When setting up a firewall, configure the systems such that both servers can use all ports for communication. - To run a firewall in an NNMi management server, permit communication between processes in the local server and communication with remote servers at all ports.
 Application failover performs communication dynamically using any available port. - If you are using a firewall that permits communication on a process-by-process basis (such as Windows Firewall), permit communication by the cluster manager (nnmcluster.exe). - If you are using a firewall that permits communication on a port-by-port basis, permit the following types of communication:

-IP addresses: All IP addresses assigned to the local server and remote servers Ports: All ports
+IP addresses: All IP addresses assigned to the local server and remote servers

+Ports: All ports

-• The same password must be set for the NNMi databases on both the active and standby servers.
+The same password must be set for the NNMi databases on both the active and standby servers.
 If you have changed the password for an NNMi database, set the same password on all servers before you start configuring application failover.